Last Updated on: by

 - By suitable mechanisms, waves of specific wavelengths can be manipulated to fall on the test solution.
 The range of the wavelengths of the incident light can be as low as 1 to 2nm.

 - The spectrophotometer is useful for measuring the absorption spectrum of a compound, that is, the absorption of light by a solution at each wavelength.

 - A table and cheap radiant energy source

-- Materials which can be excited to high energy states by a high voltage electric discharge (or) by electrical heating serve as excellent radiant energy sources.
+- Materials that can be excited to high energy states by a high voltage electric discharge (or) by electrical heating serve as excellent radiant energy sources.

 - A monochromator, to break the polychromatic radiation into component wavelength (or) bands of wavelengths.

 - A monochromator resolves polychromatic radiation into its individual wavelengths and isolates these wavelengths into very narrow bands.